Annapolis Bike Map

 Easy access from Hilltop Lane, Spa Creek Trail or on Yellow or Orange Transit routes.
 Park offers tennis course, ball fields, boat launch ramp, picnic areas, and an outdoor swimming pool.
 The new center serves Annapolis area residents with diverse, affordable, high quality recreational and leisure time activities in a safe, modern, well maintained facility.

-U.S. NAVAL ACADEMY, (A-B / 3-4) Enjoy walking on the waterfront grounds of the historic U.S. Naval Academy.
-The visitors entrance is at Gate 1, at Randall St./King George St. Unfortunately cycling is not permitted on the grounds.
+Enjoy walking on the waterfront grounds of the historic U.S. Naval Academy.
+The visitors entrance is at Gate 1, at Randall Street/King George Street.
+Unfortunately cycling is not permitted on the grounds.

 Armel-Leftwich Visitors Center (offers walking tours)